Young Entrepreneurs of 2015 Series

 Keep an eye on SAB Stories for more in the Young Entrepreneurs of 2015 series.

 About these entrepreneurs and SAB KickStart Boost:

-Each of these promising young South Africans has received business grant funding and is currently undergoing an intensive business development support programme as part of SAB KickStart Boost.
-This will culminate in an award ceremony at the end of this year where the top five stand to win additional grant funding of between R100 000 and R500 000.
+Each of these promising young South Africans have received business grant funding and are currently undergoing an intensive business development support programme as part of the SAB KickStart Boost programme.
+This will culminate in an award ceremony at the end of this year where the top five stand to win additional loan grant funding of between R100 000 and R500 000.
 The next year’s SAB KickStart Boost Competition is open for entry until 31 May.
 Find out more here.